abhishek-sriram/M.Tech-Data-Science-Coursework/README.md

    - **Description**: Assignments covering statistical methods and hypothesis testing, essential for building machine learning models.

 ### 9. **Big Data for Machine Learning**
-   - **Description**: Assignments covering Hadoop, Hive, Sqoop, MongoDB and Spark essential for Data Engineering.
+   - **Description**: Assignments covering Hadoop, Hive, Sqoop, MongoDB and Spark which are essential for Data Engineering.